-In general, butter frostings offer a superior rich creamy mouth feel, but they tend to melt easily, especially on a hot day or in a warm kitchen.
-On the other hand, frosting made with shortening is much more stable, but it tends to have a greasier mouth feel.
+Basic buttercream is a simple frosting that is delicious on cakes and cupcakes.
+The most basic way to make it uses just butter, shortening, and confectioners sugar.
+Butter frostings offer a superior rich creamy mouthfeel, but they tend to melt easily, especially on a hot day or in a warm kitchen.
+On the other hand, frosting made with shortening is much more stable, but it tends to have a greasier mouthfeel.

+To get the best of both worlds, this frosting recipe uses both butter and an emulsified vegetable shortening like Crisco.
+By combining two parts butter and one part shortening, you get the classic mouthfeel with a more temperature stable frosting.
 Some types of buttercream involve cooking a sugar syrup, then drizzling it slowly into the egg whites.
-But the buttercream recipe described below is much simpler.
-It's made by creaming the fat and sugar together and then adding egg whites and flavoring.
+That is complicated.
+This simple buttercream recipe is made by creaming the fat and sugar together and then adding egg whites and flavoring.
 It's really easy.

-Some bakers make what is called "decorators buttercream" using all shortening, but these frostings aren't used for frosting a cake.
-Rather, they're used for making little decorative flowers, piping onto the cake borders and so on.
+Some bakers make what is called "decorators buttercream."
+This uses all shortening, but these frostings aren't used for frosting a cake.
+They're used for making little decorative flowers and piping onto the cake borders, words, and other decorations.

 Simple Buttercream Frosting Recipe